-- 53. Funding source: The evaluation will be funded in line with the WFP special funding mechanism for Operations Evaluations (Executive Director memo dated October 2012).
-The cost to be borne by the CO will be established by the WFP Budget & Programming Division (RMB). - 54.
+- 50. Funding source: The evaluation will be funded in line with the WFP special funding mechanism for Operations Evaluations (Executive Director memo dated October 2012).
+The cost to be borne by the CO will be established by the WFP Budget & Programming Division (RMB). - 51.
 Budget: The budget will be prepared by the company (using the rates established in the LTA and the corresponding template) and approved by OEV.
-For the purpose of this evaluation the company will: - Use the management fee corresponding to a large operation. - Take into account the planned number of days per function noted in section 6.3. - Not budget for domestic travel except for domestic flights (estimated at US\$1,230 per person).
+For the purpose of this evaluation the company will: - Use the management fee corresponding to a small operation. - Take into account the planned number of days per function noted in section 6.3. - Budget for domestic travel.

-Please send queries to Please send queries to Julie Thoulouzan, Evaluation Officer:

-Email: Julie.thoulouzan@wfp.org Phone number: + 39 06 65 13 35 04
+Please send queries to Anette Wilhelmsen, at anette.wilhelmsen@wfp.org, + 39 06 65 13 30 08.